deepaliMMC/Crop_Disease_Detection/README.md

 1. Image of the diseased leaf
 2. Name of the crop

-Result: Disease teh crop is affected by [text format].
+Result: Disease the crop is affected with.